CrumpLab/ITS2/README.md

 ---

-This is a [vertical](https://crumplab.github.io/vertical/) repostiory for:
+This is a [vertical](https://crumplab.github.io/vertical/) repository for:

 Crump, M. J. C., Jamieson, R. K., Johns, B. T., and Jones, M. N. (2020) Controlling the retrieval of general vs specific semantic knowledge in the instance theory of semantic memory.
 In S. Denison., M. Mack, Y. Xu, & B.C.
 Armstrong (Eds.), Proceedings of the 42nd Annual Conference of the Cognitive Science Society (pp. 3261-3267).
 Cognitive Science Society